 People on the left side of the scale with the very lowest incomes are most likely to qualify for taxpayer-supported health programs, especially Medicaid, the Children’s Health Insurance Program, or the Affordable Care Act.

 As an individual moves up the income scale, the likelihood of qualifying for these government health programs declines.
 Those on the right side of the scale with higher incomes are much more likely to have job-based health coverage, which is generously subsidized through the tax code.

 At least 28 million Americans who don’t qualify for either public programs or employer-provided health insurance still are likely to be uninsured and are caught in the trough, which we call the Galen Gap.
-They earn too much to qualify for public programs, often can’t afford their premiums and deductibles under the Affordable Care Act, and don’t have the good jobs that provide health insurance as a tax-free benefit.
+They earn too much to qualify for public programs, often can’t afford their premiums and deductibles under the Affordable Care Act, and don’t have the good jobs that provide health insurance as a tax-preferred benefit.

 It is those who fall into the Galen Gap to whom the efforts of the Galen Institute are dedicated.
 We believe that many more people would have access to medical services and affordable health insurance if these inequities were addressed.
 Our policy proposal, Health Care Choices 20/20, explains how.